-This Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Treasury Metals Inc. ("Treasury Metals" or the "Company") should be read in conjunction with the Company's audited financial statements for the year ended December 31, 2012, including the related notes thereto.
+This Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Treasury Metals Inc. ("Treasury Metals" or the "Company") should be read in conjunction with the Company's audited financial statements for the period ended March 31, 2013, including the related notes thereto.
 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-This MD&A is presented as of March 21, 2013.
+This MD&A is presented as of May 8, 2013.
 Unless otherwise noted, the currency used is Canadian dollars.
 This MD&A contains "forward-looking" statements that are subject to risk factors set out in a cautionary note contained herein.